 Toe walking is a visible gait disorder and children with the condition will walk on their tippy toes.

 Other signs and symptoms include:

-Differentiating the type of toe walking is the key to providing the right treatment.
+Differentiating the type of toe walking is the key to providing the right management plan.
 Treatment for toe walking usually involves a process of restricting movement and retraining movement.
-In some cases, the Podiatrist may refer the child for further investigation to rule out any underlying neurological or neuromuscular conditions.
+Sometimes, your medical professional may refer the child for further investigation to rule out any underlying neurological or neuromuscular conditions.